-Wellfleet Harbor is a tidal harbor.
+Wellfleet Harbor is a shoaling harbor.
 At no time did deep-water vessels have full access to the harbor.
 Smaller ships did come into the Duck Creek harbor at high tides, before the RR dike was finished (about 1875).

-In modern use of the harbor, a navigable harbor at all tides is deemed essential for numerous economic and recreational reasons including the marina, commercial fishing, aquaculture, tourism, boating safety (and others).
+A navigable harbor is essential for numerous economic and recreational reasons including the marina, commercial fishing, aquaculture, tourism, boating safety (and others).